 If you have experienced a financial loss due to the misconduct of a stockbroker, you need to know your legal options moving forward.
 But most importantly, you need a firm you can trust.
-We will earn your trust as we fight vigorously for you against the party who broke it.
+We will earn your trust as we fight vigorously for you against the party that broke it.
 That is the Erez Law guarantee.

 Having been representing people for over 20 years, our attorneys have won all kinds of cases.
-We have recovered over 175 Million dollars in mislead investments for our clients.
+We have recovered over 175 million dollars in mislead investments for our clients.
 We treat every case like it will go to trial and set ourselves apart with our proven track record of success.
 In fact, we’ll let some of our recent results speak for themselves:

-- Recovered over $11.1 million for trustees of the Zeenat N. Madhany Revocable Trust and Nasirdin H. Madhany Revocable Trust from Citigroup Global Markets, Inc. Citigroup broker Smith Barney sold the trustees investments not approved by his firm.
+- Recovered over $11.1 million for trustees of the Zeenat N. Madhany Revocable Trust and Nasirdin H. Madhany Revocable Trust from Citigroup Global Markets, Inc. Citigroup broker Smith Barney sold the trustee’s investments not approved by his firm.

-- Recovered $6.2 million for an ultra high net worth individual for an unsuitable investment recommendation by a major brokerage firm.
+- Recovered $6.2 million for an ultra-high-net-worth individual for an unsuitable investment recommendation by a major brokerage firm.

 - Recovered $4.5 million for the National Bank of Mexico from the misconduct on behalf of Morgan Stanley & Co.
 Inc.

 - Recovered $3 million in Puerto Rican bonds for clients who acquired unsuitable investments due to misrepresentation on the part of a major brokerage firm.

 These are just a few of the cases that we have won for our clients.
 We represent everyone—from the high-profile businessperson to the families whose retirement was swindled by a lying broker.
 Our firm believes that when good people lose valuable money and assets based on lies and greed on the part of the broker, they deserve every cent back.